j-hayes/intro-to-computing-sci-eng/Modules/Module7/README.md

 - Solve a ODE/PDE with Mathematica
 - Iteratively solve an equation with more unknowns than equations
 - Iteratively solve a PDE
+- Iterate a function to see patterns
+  - Logistics map (Chaos from a simple equation)

 ## todo more detail